jkoskela/market-sim-search/README.md

 ├── data
 │   ├── processed         <- The final, canonical data sets for modeling.
 │   └── raw               <- The original, immutable data dump.
-├── market_span_cluster   <- Source code for use in this project ├── notebooks
+├── market_sim_search   <- Source code for use in this project ├── notebooks
 │   └── search.py         <- search.py the main app.
 ├── pyproject.toml